Quality Metal Roofing – Durable and Beautiful

-If you’re interested in a roof that lasts the longest, returns the most value and is more environmentally conscious – than consider metal roofing.
+If you’re interested in a roof that lasts the longest, returns the most value and is more environmentally conscious – then consider metal roofing with McCoy Roofing.

 Metal roofs are often thought to be noisy.
 But unlike old barns, residential roofs have solid plywood beneath.
 This decking, plus the underlayment and attic insulation, reduces any noise.

 A metal roof not only adds beauty, it increases your home’s value in many ways.
 Here are some aspects to consider:

 Metal roofs last up to 50 years.
 That’s two to three times longer than asphalt roofs.
 If you consider the cost of replacing an asphalt roof 2-3 times, the long-term investment in a metal roof can pay off in savings.

 Quality metal roofs are design to resist:

 - Most hail